itziksaban/CleanCodeTraining/README.md

 - if at least one approver rejected - update the bookkeeper by calling IBookkeeperUpdater.Update()`
 - If not all company's approvers have sent their approvals/rejections - DO NOTHING! (you can assume it's a paramter of `ApprovalService.ProcessApproverDecision`)

-Your job is to implement this logic in the `ApprovalService.ProcessApproverDecision` method, in a TDD style
+Your job is to implement this logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style

 ### Advanced: